Back to Financial planning

 What’s Discussed

-- Required Minimum Distributions (RMDs) are mandatory withdrawals from retirement accounts, like traditional Individual Retirement Accounts (IRAs) and company sponsored 401Ks
+• Required Minimum Distributions (RMDs) are mandatory withdrawals from retirement accounts, such as traditional IRAs and employer-sponsored 401(k)s.

-- Convert traditional IRA funds to a Roth IRA to reduce the size of future RMDs
+• Convert traditional IRA funds to a Roth IRA to lower future RMD amounts

-- The best strategies for you will depend on your individual financial situation.
-Each strategy has specific rules and guidelines to follow.
+• The best approach depends on your personal financial situation.
+Each strategy has specific IRS rules and guidelines, so professional advice is recommended.
 Atlas Capital is happy to consult with you and your tax planner.

 1. Use RMDs for Year-End Estimated Tax Payments

-A useful but little-known opportunity is to use RMDs to manage the timing of estimated tax payments.
-Most taxpayers make roughly equal estimated tax payments across the four payment dates.
-But estimated taxes paid from RMDs can be paid at year-end, offering a time value of money benefit.
+A lesser-known strategy is using RMDs to manage the timing of estimated tax payments.
+Most taxpayers make four roughly equal payments throughout the year, but RMD-withheld taxes can be paid at year-end — offering a time-value-of-money advantage.

 2. Donate RMDs to Charity